In recent years, online banking has revolutionised financial services.

 Most online banks have a session time-out feature when you’re using their services.

 This means that when your online banking session reaches a certain duration – typically around 10 minutes – the bank’s website or app will automatically log you out.

 Session time-outs protect you as they prevent you from staying logged in on any device you’ve been using for online banking.
 So, even if your laptop or phone is stolen, no one will be able to access your account.

 Most online banks give you the opportunity to instantly freeze your debit card in the event that it’s lost or stolen.

 This is a vital feature that can allow you to secure your accounts quickly and easily.

 Some online banks may provide you with additional hardware that you need to be able to use their services.

 For example, your online bank may send you a card reader that you need to use when you want to transfer money or access your online account.

 Without this hardware, scammers will be unable to siphon money from your accounts.
-This adds an extra level of security.
+This adds an extra level of security when online banking.